 The G7 represents approximately 40% of global GDP and has a significant impact on the world economy.
 It plays a crucial role in addressing key economic issues such as trade, climate change, human rights, and global security.
 The forum provides a platform for member countries to share their experiences, challenges, and best practices in addressing these issues.

-In the economy industry, the G7 plays a critical role in shaping global economic policies.
+In the industry, the G7 plays a critical role in shaping global economic policies.
 Its member countries are among the largest economies in the world and are major contributors to trade and investment.
 The G7 uses various tools and instruments to promote economic growth, stability, and development, including policy coordination, data sharing, and research.

 One of the primary goals of the G7 is to promote free trade among its members.
 The forum has been instrumental in negotiating several important trade agreements, including the North American Free Trade Agreement (NAFTA), the Trans-Pacific Partnership (TPP), and the Comprehensive Economic and Trade Agreement (CETA).